Codecademy/docs/content/general/concepts/octal/octal.md

 ---
 Title: 'Octal'
-Description: 'Octal is a number system that uses digits from 0 to 7.
-Compared to the decimal system each digit corresponds to the power of 8 instead of the power of 10.'
+Description: 'Octal is a number system base 8.
+It consists of figures from 0 to 7.
+Every figure in a number written in octal corresponds to 8 to the power of the certain digit.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'